 Before completing this application, faculty should be familiar with the following:

-Information about the Great Teachers Seminar held at the Asilomar Conference Grounds in Pacific Grove during August 2-5 this year (more information on their website)
+Information about the Great Teachers Seminar held at the Asilomar Conference Grounds in Pacific Grove during August 7-11 this year (details can be found on their website)

 The procedures the Academic Senate will follow when prioritizing applications for the Great Teachers Seminar available on the senate website

 If you would like to attend the seminar and are able to do so, please complete the following application form.
 Answer ALL questions as if you are selected by the Senate to attend the seminar.
 The answers are required to complete the registration forms on your behalf.
+Answers will be kept confidential.

-When completed, please submit this form electronically to the Academic Senate Vice-President, Erik Reese (ereese@vcccd.edu).
-Please contact Erik Reese with any questions.
+When completed, please submit this form electronically to the Academic Senate Vice-President, Tiffany Pawluk (tpawluk@vcccd.edu).
+Please contact Tiffany Pawluk with any questions.

 Personal Information